 Repayment and Deferment

 Repayment begins 60 days after loan is fully disbursed.
 The repayment term will be 10-25 years depending upon the type of repayment plan selected.
 There is no grace period for this loan.
-Parents have the option to defer payments for PLUS Loans that were originated after July 1, 2008, provided the designated student is enrolled at least half-time (six credits) each semester.
-The parent should contact their loan servicer after the loan has been fully disbursed to request deferment.
+Parents have the option to defer payments for PLUS Loans, provided the designated student is enrolled at least half-time (six credits) each semester.
+The parent should check the deferment box on their electronic loan application when submitting their application through studentloans.gov to be eligible for the deferment.